See Southampton Heritage Guides – Sightseeing tours, tour guides and accessible tours

 Opening times: Sundays 10:00-12:00, 13:00-15:00 – free entry

-11 March: Rebuilding the town Southampton after the Blitz Godfrey Collyer
+11 March: Rebuilding the Town Southampton after the Blitz Godfrey Collyer

 8 April: Gatti’s Restaurant – the Titanic’s ‘Ritz’ Ally Hayes and Wendy Stokes

-13 May: Rigging Block Maker (1734-1893) Mark Newland and Walter Taylor
+13 May: Rigging Block Maker, Walter Taylor (1734-1893) Mark Newland

 10 June: Southampton’s American Connections Nigel Philpott